Ontario suburban home eligible for 2026 HVAC rebate programs

 Ontario HVAC Rebates 2026: Complete Stacking Guide

-Every federal, provincial, and utility-level HVAC rebate available to Ontario homeowners in 2026.
-We break down eligibility, stacking rules, application timelines, and how to maximize your rebate.
-EcoFrost handles all paperwork for our installs.
+Every federal, provincial, and utility-level HVAC rebate available to Ontario homeowners in 2026, with eligibility, stacking rules, application timelines, and how to maximize your stack.
+Ontario HRS replaced Enbridge HER+ in Dec 2025; Canada Greener Homes Grant closed Jan 2026 and was replaced by the Affordability Program and Loan.
+We handle every application for our installs.

 ProgramEligibilityWhat it coversMax amount

-Oil-to-Heat-Pump AffordabilityCurrently heating with oilHeat pump install replacing oil furnace$15,000
+OHPACurrently heating with oilHeat pump replacing oil furnace$10,000

 Heat Pump Installation